CenturyLinkCloud/PublicKB/Cloud Application Manager/Analytics/CloudApplicationManagerAnalyticsUI.md

 #### Adding provider to CAM
-In order to view a cloud providers analytics data a user must have [Administrator access](https://www.ctl.io/knowledge-base/cloud-application-manager/core-concepts/workspaces-and-collaboration/#workspaces), to a [shared workspace](https://www.ctl.io/knowledge-base/cloud-application-manager/core-concepts/workspaces-and-collaboration/#sharing-boxes-instances-and-providers) where a valid on-boarded cloud provider has been added.
-You can speak to your companies Cloud Application Manager Organization Admin to add you as an 'administrator' to a shared workspace that has already had the target cloud provider account added as a 'provider' or you can add valid credentials to the 'providers' in your personal workspace.
+In order to view a cloud providers analytics data a user must have [Access](https://www.ctl.io/knowledge-base/cloud-application-manager/core-concepts/workspaces-and-collaboration/#workspaces), to a [shared workspace](https://www.ctl.io/knowledge-base/cloud-application-manager/core-concepts/workspaces-and-collaboration/#sharing-boxes-instances-and-providers) where a valid on-boarded cloud provider has been added.
+If the administrator does not wish for users of CAM to be able to do anything except read data, they should provide Visitor access to the workspace.
+You can speak to your company's Cloud Application Manager Organization Admin to add you as an 'administrator' to a shared workspace that has already had the target cloud provider account added as a 'provider' or you can add valid credentials to the 'providers' in your personal workspace.